SoftwareAG/c8y-docs/content/machine-learning/demand-forecasting-bundle/demand-forecasting-using-demo-device.md

 #### Generate forecasts based on the simulated data

-Run the uploaded *TrainModelandPredict.ipynb* notebook which does the following:
+Run all the cells in *TrainModelandPredict.ipynb* notebook which does the following:

 1. Loads the data for building the Time Series model using the Nyoka microservice.
 2. Forecasts the next day's (i.e. today) water consumption values along with the timestamps using the generated Time Series model by invoking the Zementis microservice.